We may collect a share of sales or other compensation from the links on this page.

 Gloves vs Mittens for Snowboarding? 🏂

-Many snowboarders where mittens because they don’t need the extra dexterity to hold poles and can benefit from the greater warmth that mittens provide.
+Many snowboarders wear mittens because they don’t need the extra dexterity to hold poles and can benefit from the greater warmth that mittens provide.

 Some people find mittens claustrophobic and limiting, whereas others love the extra warmth and cozy feeling they provide.
 Every snowboarder has their own preference so if you already own a pair of gloves and wondering about switching you should first borrow a friend’s mittens for a run and see how you like them.